Now Showing: Manitou Springs—150 Years Strong (1872–2022)

-The Heritage Center’s 150th Anniversary exhibit will explore four key themes: Health Resort, Attractions, Community Builders and Road to Revival.
-The exhibit showcases how Manitou Springs evolved from its initial roots as a health resort to a center of tourist attractions.
-Key people who shaped Manitou Springs as a hometown Community will be featured.
-The exhibit will also tell the stories of the town’s growth in the areas of architectural, business, environmental and artistic revival.
-The onsite exhibit is will launch June 3, 2022, and run through December 2022.
-Several on location events are planned in July and August to align with the exhibit’s key themes and provide community outreach.
+The Heritage Center’s 150th Anniversary exhibit explores 5 key themes: Host Nation, Health Resort, Attractions, Community Builders and Road to Revival.
+A brief history of the Ute Nation is presented, as well as how Manitou Springs evolved from its initial roots as a Health Resort to a center of Tourist Attractions.
+Key people who shaped Manitou Springs as a hometown Community are featured.
+The exhibit also tells the stories of the town’s growth in the areas of architectural, business, environmental and artistic Revival.
+The onsite exhibit runs through December 2022.
+Several on-location events are planned in July and August to align with the exhibit’s key themes and provide community outreach.
 Go to exhibit page.

 Robert Jackson-From “The Shot” to the Pulitzer, the Assassination of Lee Harvey Oswald